1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 It also has protection to prevent short circuits or overcharging / over-discharging.

 The nipple on the positive side of the battery has a little hole in the center.
-You can see a tiny red light inside the hole while charging, which turns blue when it’s fully charged.
+You can see a tiny red light inside the hole while charging, turning blue when fully charged.

-The charge speed I measured went up to about 1.4A, but it starts and finishes at a lower charge current.
+The charge speed I measured increased to about 1.4A, but it starts and finishes at a lower charge current.

 Performance test